Toly1925/Toly1925/AUTOCOMMITTER.md

-Snails can sleep for three years at a time.
+You can hear a blue whale’s heartbeat from over 2 miles away.